 Still, while some Gen Z employees feel like they lack connection with colleagues, other young office workers say they have actually seen an uplift in work social events in the hybrid working era.
 For more social industries, the dedication to spending time together outside work has been managed.
-This has been the case for 24-year-old chartered surveyor Chloe*, who says that despite work social events being fewer, her connections with her colleagues are stronger.
+This has been the case for 24-year-old building inspector Chloe*, who says that despite work social events being fewer, her connections with her colleagues are stronger.
 "We still have big nights out," she explains.
 "Working in property means work hard, party harder, and I think people make more of an effort now to attend, as it's not as regular as before."

 "Many of my colleagues worked together before hybrid working and it's clear they have a different sort of friendship than those that joined after," Lauren explains, noting how her colleagues often reference stories about meeting up outside work or are connected to each other on social media.

-"I suppose there is more of a separation between work and home but it does make work feel less fulfilling," she explains.
+"I suppose there is more of a separation between work and home, but it does make work feel less fulfilling," she explains.
 "I don't really have the sort of emotional attachment to my colleagues that made previous jobs that were much worse, like hospitality, more bearable than my current job, even though it is much less stressful."

 As with all office issues, there are ways to tackle it.
-"Many office workers I speak with have started Zooms off-hours for book clubs, discussion groups and online hour, a form of happy hour," says DiGeronimo.
-"Professionals that I work with have also joined workout groups, hiking groups and travel groups to get the camaraderie and teamwork that they miss from being in the workplace."
+"Many office workers I speak with have started Zooms off-hours for book clubs, discussion groups, and online hour, a form of happy hour," says DiGeronimo.
+"Professionals that I work with have also joined workout groups, hiking groups, and travel groups to get the camaraderie and teamwork that they miss from being in the workplace."

 The success of communities like No More Lonely Friends exemplifies this.
 Twenty-three-year-old founder Marissa Meizz went viral on TikTok after she started a series of meet-ups for people experiencing loneliness and wanting to find friendships post-lockdown.
-Starting by organising a picnic for young people seeking friendship in New York, the website and app has now launched all around the US, with hopes to expand internationally.
+Starting by organising a picnic for young people seeking friendship in New York, the website and app has now launched all around the U.S., with hopes to expand internationally.

 But what about career progression being stunted by the lack of contact hours with colleagues?
 According to DiGeronimo, it's now more important than ever to vocalise your accomplishments as much as possible and make the face time you do have with colleagues count.
-"Make sure that you find ways to use your voice and share your work on weekly meetings, group calls, quarterly summaries or another way you can [think of to] showcase your work," she suggests.
-If you feel like your progression is being seriously hindered then bring up the issue with your line manager or, if the problem lies with them, put some time in with HR.
+"Make sure that you find ways to use your voice and share your work on weekly meetings, group calls, quarterly summaries, or another way you can [think of to] showcase your work," she suggests.
+If you feel like your progression is being seriously hindered then bring up the issue with your manager or, if the problem lies with them, put some time in with HR.
 We're all adjusting to hybrid life and it's possible that your boss hasn't yet clocked the implications of hybrid working for their employees' careers.

 Important as it is for some people to find ways to make up for the friendship gap in the hybrid working era, the benefits of WFH appear to be more compelling, with many young people believing there’s more to gain from an arm's length approach to working.
-In a UK government survey conducted earlier this year, 78% of those who work from home in some capacity said that being able to work from home gave them an improved work/life balance.

 "While it is sad not having meaningful work relationships, the money I'm saving by mostly working from home is allowing me to work more towards other financial goals," explains Lauren, adding that the hybrid working model improves her social life, too.
 "It allows me the flexibility to participate in evening classes and also spend more time with loved ones."